LeToNode/Play2.0-CN-doc/javaGuide/main/upload/JavaFileUpload.md

 ## Direct file upload

-Another way to send files to the server is to use Ajax to upload file asynchronously in a form.
-In this case the request body with not been encoded as `multipart/form-data`, but will just contain the plain file content.
+Another way to send files to the server is to use Ajax to upload files asynchronously from a form.
+In this case, the request body will not be encoded as `multipart/form-data`, but will just contain the plain file contents.

 ```
 public static Result upload() {